-San Francisco Waldorf School adheres to the principle that economic and financial considerations should not be the sole determinate of who can or cannot attend the school.
-In an effort to make the school accessible to children of all economic backgrounds, the school offers tuition grants based on need through its Affordable Tuition Program.
+San Francisco Waldorf School adheres to the principle that economic and financial considerations should not soley determine who can or cannot attend the school.
+To make the school accessible to children of all economic backgrounds, the school offers tuition grants based on need through its Affordable Tuition Program.
 In return, we seek families who are committed to Waldorf education for their children.

 Tuition and Fees

-The tuition at the San Francisco Waldorf High School for the 2014-2015 school year is $32,400.
+The tuition at San Francisco Waldorf High School for the 2015-2016 school year is $34,000 (tuition for the 2016-2017 school year will be announced in January 2016).
 To meet the varied economic needs of its families, the school devotes 20% of its revenue to support families who cannot afford full tuition.
-This year, 40% of our students receive tuition assistance through our Affordable Tuition Program, paying between $12,000 and $26,000.
+This year, 40% of our students receive tuition assistance through our Affordable Tuition Program, paying between $9,000 and $26,000.

 Our tuition is comprehensive, covering the cost of field trips, textbooks, the yearbook, the athletics program, Parent Association/Parent Council membership and student accident insurance.

-We also have a generous sibling discount policy, ranging from 10% to 20% of tuition.
+We also have a sibling discount of 5% of tuition for each sibling.
 For details including payment plans see Discounts and Payment Plans.

 Investing in Waldorf Education